DesayoEm/Clinexa-ETL-ELT-Pipeline/documentation/data/nested_fields.md

 ###### `numSubjects`
 - **Description**:  Number of participants in each arm or group that did not complete the study or period, for each Reason Not Completed.

+**FLOW PERIOD DUPLICATE HANDLING**

+### Issue
+- Some studies contain duplicate period entries with the same title  but different participant counts.

+- **Resolution**:Aggregate duplicate (study, period, event, group) combinations  by SUMMING num_subjects.

+- This assumes multiple entries represent cumulative enrollment or separate cohorts within the same period.

+- **Limitation:** If entries represent corrections (not additions), totals may  be inflated.